 Little Red Riding-Hood

-Once upon time, there lived in a certain vilage, a little county girl, the prettiest creature was ever scene.
+Once upon a time, there lived in a certain village, a little country girl, the prettiest creature was ever seen.
 Her mother was excessively fond of her; and her grand-mother doated on her much more.
-This goode woman got made for her a little red riding-hood; which became the girl so extremely well, that every body called her Little Red Riding-Hood.
+This good woman got made for her a little red riding-hood; which became the girl so extremely well, that every body called her Little Red Riding-Hood.

 One day, her mother, having made some griddle cakes, said to her:

-"Go, my deer, and see how thy grand-mamma does, for I hear she has been very ill, carry her a girdle-cake, and this little pot of butter."
+"Go, my dear, and see how thy grand-mamma does, for I hear she has been very ill, carry her a girdle-cake, and this little pot of butter."

 Little Red Riding-Hood set out immediately to go to her grand-mother, who lived in another village.
-As she was going through the would, she met with Gaffer Wolf, who had a very great mind to eat her up, but he durst not, because of some faggot-makers hard by in the forest.
+As she was going through the wood, she met with Gaffer Wolf, who had a very great mind to eat her up, but he durst not, because of some faggot-makers hard by in the forest.

 He asked her whither she was going.
-The poor child, who did not know that it was dangerous to stay and here a Wolf talk, said to him:
+The poor child, who did not know that it was dangerous to stay and hear a Wolf talk, said to him:

-"I am going to see my gran-mamma, and carry her a girdle-cake, and a little pot of butter, from my mamma."
+"I am going to see my grand-mamma, and carry her a girdle-cake, and a little pot of butter, from my mamma."

-"Does she live far off?" said the Wulf.
+"Does she live far off?" said the Wolf.

-"Oh! ay," answered Little Red Riding-Hood, "it is beyond that mill you see their, at the first house in the village."
+"Oh! ay," answered Little Red Riding-Hood, "it is beyond that mill you see there, at the first house in the village."

-"Well," said the Wolf, "and I'll go and see her two: I'll go this way, and you go that, and we shall see who will be there soonest."
+"Well," said the Wolf, "and I'll go and see her too: I'll go this way, and you go that, and we shall see who will be there soonest."

-The Wolf began to run as fast as he could, taking the nearest way; and the little girl went by that farthest about, divesting herself in gathering nuts, running after butterflies, and making nosegays of such little flowers as she met with.
-The Wolf was not long before he got to the old womens’ house: he knocked at the door, tap, tap.
+The Wolf began to run as fast as he could, taking the nearest way; and the little girl went by that farthest about, diverting herself in gathering nuts, running after butterflies, and making nosegays of such little flowers as she met with.
+The Wolf was not long before he got to the old woman’s house: he knocked at the door, tap, tap.

-"Whose there?"
+"Who’s there?"

 "Your grand-child, Little Red Riding-Hood," replied the Wolf, counterfeiting her voice, "who has brought you a girdle-cake, and a little pot of butter, sent you by mamma."